gizmo-codes/npi-selfhost/README.md

 ## [NPI Checker](https://npi.omzig.dev)

 NPI Checker is a web app that allows you to search for practice information pertaining to any registered health care provider in the United States.
-Doctor information is then combined with another query that fetches the doctor's accepted insurance.
+Provider information is then combined with another query that fetches the provider's accepted insurance.
 Both sets of information are then combined and displayed to the user in a table.

 You can search by following: